Very British Problems

+Very British Problems is social media brand created by journalist Rob Temple in 2012.
+It has over 5 million followers across X/Twitter (@SoVeryBritish), Instagram (@VeryBritishProblemsOfficial), Facebook and TikTok.

-Very British Problems is a British television series shown on Channel 4.
+In 2015, the Very British Problems books, which have sold over 250,000 copies, were made into a television series shown on Channel 4.
 The first series began on 13 August 2015.
 A Christmas episode was shown on 17 December 2015.
 The second series began on 9 May 2016.

-The show is based on the Twitter account VeryBritishProblems (@SoVeryBritish) by Rob Temple and the book of the same name.
+The brand produces a range of merchandise, including books, mugs, clothes, calendars and greetings cards.